-An abdominal ectopic pregnancy is an extremely rare type of ectopic pregnancy.
+Abdominal ectopic pregnancies are an extremely rare type of ectopic pregnancy.

 They are thought to represent ~1% of all ectopic pregnancies 6 with an estimated incidence of 1:1000-10,000 births.

-It is often thought that they most frequently result from a tubal rupture with subsequent re-implantation of the conceptus onto bowel, omentum or mesentery (on very rare situations primary abdominal ectopic may also occur).
+It is often thought that they most frequently result from a tubal rupture with subsequent reimplantation of the conceptus onto bowel, omentum or mesentery (in very rare situations primary abdominal ectopic may also occur).
 Uncommon cases when it develops as a result of a scar rupture have also been reported 3.

 It typically develops around the ligaments of the ovary, on the uterus or in the pouch of Douglas, although it can implant anywhere within the abdominal cavity).
 It can then obtain blood supply from the omentum and abdominal organs.
 At times these pregnancies migrate out of the pelvis and are seen in the upper abdomen.
 The placental attachment can also be at unusual sites including the anterior abdominal wall 7.